Methika Jiranorraphat: Career

-Methika began her career in the entertainment industry after placing as the second runner-up in the Miss Teen Thailand 2014 pageant.
+Janeyeh began her career in the entertainment industry after placing as the second runner-up in the Miss Teen Thailand 2014 pageant.
 Prior to that, she had auditioned for major South Korean entertainment companies JYP Entertainment and YG Entertainment, but she was not accepted.

 Her entry into acting came unexpectedly.
 In 2015, she accompanied a friend to an audition for the television series Love Sick and was unexpectedly cast in the role of Tai, marking her official acting debut.
 The role introduced her to the Thai television audience and led to additional appearances in its spinoff, The School, and in Room Alone 2 later that year.
 In 2016, she signed with GMMTV, one of Thailand's leading entertainment companies, and appeared in several youth-oriented productions, including Part Time: The Series (as White), Lovey Dovey (as the younger version of Kookai), and U-Prince (as Loma).

 Her career began to gain momentum in 2017, a turning point marked by her transition from supporting roles to leading performances.
 She portrayed Kanomphing in Med in Love and made her film debut in the Chinese production, My Subject God, as Jiang Yue.
 Her first breakout role came later that year as Peach in My Dear Loser: Edge of 17 (2017), where she starred alongside Korapat Kirdpan.
 She later reprised the role in My Dear Loser: Happy Ever After.
 She also played as Fah in Teenage Mom: The Series, a television adaptation of a popular Thai webtoon, co-starring Perawat Sangpotirat, where she portrayed the challenges of adolescent motherhood.

 Her career reached new heights in 2018 with her portrayal of Claire in The Gifted, a science-fiction drama centered on students with extraordinary abilities.
 Her character, a synesthete who perceives emotions through sound and color, showcased her ability to convey vulnerability and intelligence with subtlety.
-The series became one of GMMTV’s most successful projects of the decade, gaining a strong international following across Asia.
+The series became one of GMMTV's most successful projects of the decade, gaining a strong international following across Asia.
 She reprised the role in the sequel series The Gifted: Graduation (2020), which further explored her character's evolution and inner conflicts.